CEIDatUGA/COVID-19-DATA/README.md

 longFormStateInterventions.csv : Running summary of interventions at the state level taken from reports and wikipedia

-interventionTimeSeries.csv : Reshaped version of longFormStateInterventions.csv that includes the intervention status of all states on each date since the beginning of the outbreak.
+[interventionTimeSeries.csv](#us_state_intervention) : Reshaped version of longFormStateInterventions.csv that includes the intervention status of all US states on each date since the beginning of the outbreak.

 ---
 ## UScases_by_state_wikipedia